 Does your kid love to play charades?
 Mix things up and put a new moody twist on the classic game.
 Not only is this moods game a fun family activity, but it also helps with identifying emotion—a very important skill when it comes to both social development and reading comprehension!

 What You Need:

 - Nothing—just a kid or two who wants to play!

 What You Do:

-- Get family and friends together for a game of Mood Charades!
+- Get family and friends together for a game of mood charades!
 It's easy to play, but hard to win.
-Split into two teams of two or more people in each.
+Split into two teams of two or more people.
 Each team should take turns.
 In a turn, a team member draws one of the mood slips from a hat or bowl.
 She must act out the mood, without saying a word!
 Set a time limit on the turn (thirty seconds should be about right), and see if her team members can shout out the correct mood!
-If so, they earn themselves a point, and it is the other team's turn.
+If so, they earn themselves a point, and it's the other team's turn.
 Play until all mood slips have been drawn.
 The team with the most points wins!